gliviu/dir-compare/README.md

 * compareSize: true/false - Compares files by size.
 Defaults to 'false'.
 * compareContent: true/false - Compares files by content.
 Defaults to 'false'.
 * skipSubdirs: true/false - Skips sub directories.
 Defaults to 'false'.
-* skipSymlinks: true/false - Skips symbolic links.
+* skipSymlinks: true/false - Ignore symbolic links.
 Defaults to 'false'.
 * ignoreCase: true/false - Ignores case when comparing names.
 Defaults to 'false'.
 * noDiffSet: true/false - Toggles presence of diffSet in output.
 If true, only statistics are provided.
 Use this when comparing large number of files to avoid out of memory situations.
 Defaults to 'false'.
 * includeFilter: File name filter.
 Comma separated [minimatch](https://www.npmjs.com/package/minimatch) patterns.